scp-cso2-softwareconsultant/cso/README.md

     php artisan serve

 13.)
 Open another Terminal for front-end.
-This will load js files , html files, and css files
+This will load js files , html files, and css files.
+Keep in mind that scss errors are normal

     npm run dev